openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 author_staff_member: stefan
 ---

-This is a step-by-step guide on setting up OpenFaaS on GKE with the following characteristics: two OpenFaaS instances, one for staging and one for production use, isolated with network policies.
+This is a guide on setting up a cost effective, auto-scalable, multi-stage OpenFaaS on Google Cloud Kubernetes Engine.

+Experience level:

+intermediate OpenFaaS / intermediate GKE

+At the end of this guide you will be running two OpenFaaS environments on the same GKE cluster with the following characteristics:
-A dedicated GKE node pool for OpenFaaS long-running services and a second one made out of preemptible VMs for OpenFaaS functions.
+* a dedicated GKE node pool for OpenFaaS core services
+* a dedicated node pool made out of preemptible VMs for OpenFaaS functions
-Autoscaling for functions and their underlying infrastructure.
+* autoscaling for functions and their underlying infrastructure
+* isolated staging and production environments with network policies
-Secure OpenFaaS ingress with Let's Encrypt TLS and authentication.
+* secure OpenFaaS ingress with Let's Encrypt TLS and authentication

 ![openfaas-gke](/images/gke-multi-stage/overview.png)